michelesr/michelesr.github.io/about.md

 permalink: /about/
 ---

-I always been enthusiast about technology and *IT*, since I was a child.
+I've always been enthusiast by *Information Technology*, since I was a child.
 But my immersion into *Computer Science* began when I entered the beautiful realm of *FLOSS* and *GNU/Linux*.